Specific Learning Difficulties Support

 - Specialist teacher assessors and educational psychologists have up to one month to complete the diagnostic report following the assessment.

-- Prospective students may wish to arrange their own post-16 diagnostic assessment for specific learning difficulties before coming to university.
+- Prospective students may wish to arrange their own full diagnostic assessment for specific learning difficulties before coming to university.

 - Local specialist teacher assessors with assessment practicing certificates may be sought through the Professional Association of Teachers of Students with Specific Learning Difficulties (PATOSS).